Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

 ### practical template attacks

-In this section we will show a differant ways to select the most important point of a power trace, that will lead us to improved computation time and make template attack more practical.
+In this section we will show a different ways to select the most important point of a power trace, that will lead us to improved computation time and make template attack more practical.